 - If you'd like to allow users to see extra metadata details related to the Links attached to the currently open conversation, you can have your plugin subscribe to the Front context and check the topics on the conversation model

 That's it!
-If you have any questions, please don't hesitate to reach out to [email protected] and we'll get back to you within a day or two.
+If you have any questions, please don't hesitate to reach out on the Front Community.